mattyschell/geodatabase-buildings/doc/planimetrics.md

     );
     ```

-2. Register bldg.planimetrics_2022 with the geodatabase
+2. Register bldg.planimetrics_2022 with the geodatabase.
+Use 32 bit ArcCatalog classic if the latest version of Pro (3.2 now) throws errors.

 3. Load bldg.planimetrics_2022 from the delivered file geodatabase, mapping columns.
-Expect this to take 10-20 minutes.
+Expect this to take 20-30 minutes.

 4. Get crescent fresh.